Supporting Educators • Promoting Learning

-A simple practice that can help is called mindfulness, which can be learnt from the prethora of books and apps available for beginners.
+A simple practice of mindfulness, which can be learnt from the plethora of books and apps available for beginners.
 A little mindfulness practice can go a long way in terms of helping us control our wandering thoughts and concentrate on the present moment.

 Am I rubbish…?

 We are all on a journey.
 The point of Deng’s list is that it is aspirational.

 These are the ideals of the greatest sages; we are but lowly piano teachers!
 So how about we simply pick two or three areas from the list and work at change?
 We are all capable of self-improvement.

 It’s never been more important for those of us who care about music education to consider the character qualities that underpin good teaching, rather than simply learning how to check boxes on forms, or follow the latest method.